isabella232/mobile-services.ko-KR/help/android/target-main/c-mob-target-preview-android.md

 >[!IMPORTANT]
 >
->Target 미리 보기를 사용하려면 SDK 버전 4.14.0 이상이 필요합니다.
+>To use Target Preview, you need SDK version 4.14.0 or later.

 * **setPreviewRestartDeeplink**